oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Result**

-The NFS file share has been created, and is ready to be attached by the Red Hat Enterprise Virtualization Manager.
+The NFS file share has been created, and is ready to be attached by oVirt.

-### ⁠Attaching NFS Storage
+### ⁠11.4.
+Attaching NFS Storage

 **Summary**

 An NFS type **Storage Domain** is a mounted NFS share that is attached to a data center.
 It is used to provide storage for virtualized guest images and ISO boot media.
-Once NFS storage has been exported it must be attached to the Red Hat Enterprise Virtualization Manager using the Administration Portal.
+Once NFS storage has been exported it must be attached to oVirt using the Administration Portal.

 NFS data domains can be added to NFS data centers.
 You can add NFS, ISO, and export storage domains to data centers of any type.